 The Accredited Alabama VA benefits Lawyers here at Martinson and Beason specialize in retrieving Monthly Pension Benefits (MPB) and Aid and Attendance Benefits (AAB) for veterans who need it.
 MPBs and AABs can assist veterans and their dependants with the costs associated with nursing homes, assisted living facilities, mortgages, rent, groceries, and other expenses of daily living.
 Our Alabama VA Accredited attorneys also have the experience, knowledge, and background in Estate Planning to assist veterans in properly distributing their assets (bank accounts, real property, liquid assets, etc.) to help them qualify for these benefits.

 To handle cases before The Veterans Administration, an attorney must be accredited with the VA.
-Doug Martinson II and Andrew Sieja are the leading VA Accredited attorneys at Martinson and Beason.
+Doug Martinson II is the leading VA Accredited attorneys at Martinson and Beason.
 They specialize in Elder Law, Probate, Corporate Law, and Estate Planning.

 Some of the basic qualifications for Monthly Pension Benefits and Aid and Attendance Benefits are as follows: